smartworkz-kyriacos/mlops-sagemaker-ci-cd/README.md

   )
   ```

-In order to do training with your new code, you should just commit and push changes to your GitHub repo as you did before!
+In order to do training with your new code, you should just commit and push changes to your GitHub repo as you did before in step 4!

 Now after some minutes, in the AWS console inside SageMaker and section [Training jobs ](https://eu-west-1.console.aws.amazon.com/sagemaker/home?region=eu-west-1#/jobs) you will see the new job being executed.